-''' FATAL: database locale is incompatible with operating system
+''' FATAL: database locale is incompatible with operating system recognized by setlocale().

-DETAIL: The database was initialized with LC_COLLATE "en_US.UTF-8", which is not recognized by HINT: Recreate the database with another locale or install the missing locale. '''
+DETAIL: The database was initialized with LC_COLLATE "en_US.UTF-8", which is not

+HINT: Recreate the database with another locale or install the missing locale. '''

 Then this usually means that the database locale is not currently available on your system.
 You have two choices to fix this issue: